St Thomas More Catholic School, Blaydon: School Organisation

 The houses provide pastoral care for each pupil, as well as being the focus of rivalry during inter-house competitions at the start of the year.
-During the inter-house competitions the houses compete against one another in activities such as football, basketball, chess and scrabble.
-During the final week of the Autumn Term, a quiz is held, with students representing their houses.
-Around 230 pupils enter the school every year, and are placed into eight classes, two in each house.

 Catering at St Thomas More Catholic School is provided by an in-house company, Bistro@STM.
 There is a dining hall and separate booth on the yard serving snacks and light meals to the lower school, with an additional café area staffed by the catering department and sixth form students, this café is available for staff, sixth form and guests but not to members of the lower school (Key stage 3 and 4 students).

-The school draws upon pupils from Year 13 to act as headboy and headgirl, with deputy positions.
-They plan and organise the prom at the end of each year, often at Beamish Hall.
-There are also House captains, usually one boy and one girl per house, also from Year 13.